next-theme/theme-next-docs/source/docs/getting-started/index.md

 <!-- endtab -->
 {% endtabs %}

-By default NexT provides `home` and `archives` items.
+By default, all menu items are commented out to ensure that you can override them in the `next.yml` configuration file.
 To customize menu items, edit the following content in {% label primary@theme config file %}:

-{% note warning %}
-All custom pages which commented by default under `menu` section need to create manually.
-See [«Custom Page Support»](/docs/theme-settings/#Custom-Page-Support)
-{% endnote %}

 ```yml next/_config.yml
 menu: